Pre-MOT to MOT Admission Information

 - Official transcripts of all previous college or university work.

-- Evidence of completion or in progress of all semester hours for the BLA degree and a minimum cumulative grade point average of 3.0 (on a 4.0 scale).
+- Evidence of completion or in progress of all semester hours for the BLA degree with a minimum final grade point average as reported on the official transcript of 3.0 (on a 4.0 scale).

 - Official test scores on the Graduate Record Exam (GRE), with a minimum average of 33 percent across all GRE sections (verbal reasoning, quantitative and analytical writing).

-- Reflective analysis essay related to the 40 hours of volunteer experience.
+- Personal statement related to the 40 hours of volunteer experience.

 - Personal interview, evaluation and completion of on-site writing sample may be required.